What is Value-Based Healthcare? A Comprehensive Guide

 How Does Value-Based Healthcare Work?

-To illustrate how value-based healthcare works, meet Jason.* Jason is a 57-year-old male living in North Carolina.
+To illustrate how value-based healthcare works, meet our fictional patient, Jason.
+Jason is a 57-year-old male living in North Carolina.
 He has private health insurance through his job as an IT developer.

 Because of his family history, and because Jason is overweight and smokes, his primary care physician is concerned that Jason may be at risk for cardiovascular disease (CVD).
 Jason’s primary care physician coordinates care with a lab facility who runs Jason’s blood work, and a cardiologist who screens Jason for markers of CVD.